amerharb/sedk/README.md

-# SEDK-postgres
+# SEDK-postgres V0.4.5

-SEDK is a libaray that build SQL statement (Postgres Favoured) Or Postgres Binding Object using pre-defined database schema
+SEDK is a libaray that build SQL statement (Postgres flavour) Or Postgres Binding Object using a pre-defined database schema

 ### example